 A premium is the monthly amount you pay directly to your prescription drug or managed care plan to maintain your enrollment in Part D coverage.
 Amounts are typically from about $30 to $50 per month.

 The deductible is the amount you must pay out-of-pocket for covered medications before your Part D plan begins contributing.
-With many plans, the 2023 deductible is $505 per year, which is the maximum allowed.
-But some plans offer "first dollar" (no-deductible) coverage, which means the plan begins paying its share for an enrollee's first covered prescription of the year.
+With many plans, the 2024 deductible is $545 per year, which is the maximum allowed.
+But some plans offer "first dollar" (no-deductible) coverage, which means the plan begins paying its share for an enrollee's first covered prescription of the year (no deductible).

 After you pay the deductible (if you have one), your Part D plan pays most of the cost of covered drugs.
-You are personally responsible for the remainder, known as a copayment, or coinsurance.
+You're personally responsible for the remainder, known as a copayment, or coinsurance.

 Under Medicare's minimum standards, people without a low-income subsidy pay no more than 25% of the prescription cost and the plan pays no less than 75% (after the deductible is met).

-Under several circumstances, a Part D plan enrollee may not have to pay the normal copayment for a covered drug.
+Under several circumstances, a Part D plan enrollee might not have to pay the normal copayment for a covered drug.
 For example:

 In addition to the costs discussed above, there are restrictions on prescriptions, as well as a "coverage gap."